-Directors are entitled to seek independent professional advice funded by CHWALE, and in some instances the REIT, in order for them to carry out their duties and functions (including their Board Committee functions) properly.
+Directors are entitled to ask for independent professional advice at the cost of CHRML, and in some instances, at the cost of the REIT, in order for them to carry out their duties and functions (including their Board Committee functions) properly.
 An estimate of costs must first be approved by the Chair as reasonable, prior to the engagement of any external consultants or professional advisors.